Project ideas for biosecurity and pandemic preparedness

 Build a thing

 - What?
 Build an interactive tool or physical product which is relevant for biosecurity or pandemic preparedness.
+We've written a guide for doing this with minimal coding experience.

 - Why?
 Biosecurity needs more entrepreneurs!
 Prototyping and iterating a product is a great way to start developing this skill.